snqwq/snqwq/README.md

 ![certified cool guy](https://github.com/snqwq/assets/blob/1ac935f88dbb3fdafd615ddf20288b6cefacd15c/cool-guy-green.svg)

 ## Bio
 Hey there!
-Im a tech nerd who likes doing junk with computer hardware and software. i will also occasionally solder stuff together to build random devices and gadgets. i also have an interest in cybersecurity and i like to reverse engineer things for fun.
-When im not trying to make my code not look like spaghetti im usually playing some junk on steam.
+I'm a tech nerd who likes doing junk with computer hardware and software.
+I will also occasionally solder stuff together to build random devices and gadgets.
+I also have an interest in cybersecurity and I like to reverse engineer things for fun.
+When I'm not trying to make my code not look like spaghetti, I'm usually playing some junk on Steam.

 ## Interests
 - Computer hardware and software